tchoi8/distributedwebofcare/skillshares.md

 Participants will engage in a conversation about gathering and using data from the web for social good.
 The steward will briefly show recent projects and we will use these examples to create a dialog about the legal and ethical issues involved in such projects.

-# #3 Jessia Lynne and Shannon Finnegan
+# #3 Jessica Lynne and Shannon Finnegan

 **Date: 07.15.2018.
 1~4pm**